 Skip to content

-How to reserve fixed IP for OpenVPN client in a self built OpenVPN connection?
+How to reserve a fixed IP for OpenVPN client in a self built OpenVPN connection?

-If you have successfully set up your OpenVPN server using a GL.iNet router, this tutorial will show you how to reserve a fixed IP for your OpenVPN client connecting to your server.
+This tutorial will show you how to reserve a fixed IP for your OpenVPN client connecting to your server.
+Set up a GL.iNet router as your OpenVPN server first before following the steps below.

 1. Log in to the web admin panel of your OpenVPN server, from the left sidebar, navigate to VPN -> OpenVPN Server.

-In the Configuration tab, note down the IPv4 subnet, and switch the Authentication Mode to Username and Password Only.
-For example, the following shows that the IPv4 subnet is 10.8.0.0/24.
+In the Configuration tab, note down the IPv4 subnet (such as 10.8.0.0/24 in the following image), and switch the Authentication Mode to Username and Password Only.

 ovpn configuration

-2. Turn to Users tab, create a username and password.
-As shown below, a username "GLsupport" has been created as an example.
+2. Turn to the Users tab, create a username and password, as shown below.

 ovpn users